 Meng Zhaoguo takes a lie detector test in Beijing

 Not an experience we expect he forgot in a hurry?
 “The female alien has been on his mind ever since.
 One year later, he still had little desire to make love to his wife and was physically drained.
 Although the alien never returned, there seemed to be telepathy between her and Meng.
 The most common message she transmits to him is about environmental protection.”

-This article first appeared in the October 2011 issue of That's Shanghai.
+This article first appeared in the October 2011 issue of That’s Shanghai.
+To see more on UFOs, click here.
 To see more Throwback Thursday posts, click here.